jonase/eastwood/doc/README-clojure-annotations.md

 This is a popular method for lint tools.
 The programmer inserts comments that are completely ignored by the compiler, but their contents are formatted in a way that is recognized by the analysis tool.
-The comments often have an affect on the following lexical element, or sometimes a group of lines bounded by a starting and ending comment.
+The comments often have an effect on the following lexical element, line, or sometimes a group of lines bounded by a starting and ending comment.

 [Example][SplintAnnotationExample] for lint tool Splint for C/C++